Academic Staff

 Kyoto 606-8501

 Room: Faculty of Arts Build.
-[7], 2nd floor, room 207
+[7], 2nd floor, room L203

 Wed 11:00-12:00 by appointment (on location or online).

 Björn-Ole KAMM coordinates the program at Kyoto University and teaches foundational theories and approaches of a transcultural perspective.
-For the fiscal years 2022 and 2023, he serves as the Speaker of the Joint Steering Committee.
+For the fiscal years 2022 and 2023, he served as the Speaker of the Joint Steering Committee.
 His personal background is in Japanese Studies with an emphasis on media psychology, co-creative practices, and qualitative methods.

 Note to Research Students (研究生): I cannot serve as your supervisor (see here).
 Please go through the AAO for support and inquiries.